unicode-org/message-format-wg/exploration/bidi-usability.md

 _What use-cases do we see?
 Ideally, quote concrete examples._

-1. Presentation of keys can change if values are not isolated:
+1. Presentation of _keys_ can change if the text of the _key's_ _literal_ is not isolated:
 ```
 .match {$م2صر :string}{$num :integer}
 م2صر 0 {{The {$م2صر} is actually the first key}}
 م2صر * {{This one appears okay}}
 ```

-2. Presentation in an expression can change if values are not isolated or restore LTR order:
+2. Presentation in an expression can change if portions of the expression are not isolated or do not restore LTR order:
 > In the following example, we use the same string with a number inserted into the middle of
 > the string to make the bidi effects visible.
 > The numbers correspond to: